Best free games to play today

 4. Path of Exile

-A Diablo III-style third-person role-playing game, Path of Exile is a bit different from most free-to-play games out there.
+In the style of Diablo III, Path of Exile is a dungeon crawler a bit different from most free-to-play games out there.
 It's not just about whacking real life people until they scream at you in shrill pubescent tones through their Skype headsets.

 It's more of a slow-burner than a multiplayer blaster, but give it time and you may well fall in love with this free-to-play loot-gathering hit.
 There are hidden depths that you only uncover after playing for hours (and hours), and a huge skill tree to slowly pick away at.
 There are no game-ruining things like real money auction houses here, either.

 Instead, even basic loot can be useful because there's always an opportunity to enhance even the simplest weapon with magic.
 If you got tired of the grind of Diablo III, it's a good one to check out.

 Pick your champion and head into battle in this amazing free-to-play game from the creators of Dota.
 League of Legends' automated matchmaking, range of characters and excellent maps have made it a multiplayer star over the last year, and one well worth a play.